Human-in-the-Loop Wireless Communications: Machine Learning and Brain-Aware Resource Management: Brain-Aware Resource Management

-Using this C-additive approximation, it can be easily proved that all terms are mean-rate stable.
-Hence, (\ref{eq:constrain1}) in the original problem is satisfied \cite{neely2010stochastic}.
-Finally, problem (\ref{eq:OrigOptim}) can be presented as:

-In order to solve this problem, we can decompose it into $K$ subproblems.
+} In order to solve this problem, we can decompose it into $K$ subproblems.
 Since these subproblems are coupled through constraint (\ref{eq:coupling constraint}), we use the dual decomposition method for solving (\ref{eq:final optimization problem}) \cite{seong2006optimal}.
-First, the Lagrangian is written for problem (\ref{eq:final optimization problem}), and in the second step, it is decomposed for each resource block.
-After that, the resource block allocation and the power of each RB are found in terms of the Lagrange multiplier $\lambda$.
-Finally, $\lambda$ is calculated using an ellipsoid method.
+First, the Lagrangian is written for problem (\ref{eq:final optimization problem}), and in the second step, it is decomposed for each RB.
+Then, the resource block allocation and the power of each RB are found in terms of the Lagrange multiplier {vector} $\lambdab$.
+Finally, $\lambdab$ is calculated using an ellipsoid method.

 The Lagrangian for problem (\ref{eq:final optimization problem}) is